How to Use Aggregate Function?

 This example is about making it possible to know the maximum amount of money we make if we sell all the products at the highest price rate.
 This is where the formulas would be different from the information in the previous example.

-See also How to use the Excel MIRR function?
+See also How to Use OFFSET Function in Excel

 Using Aggregation to Solve a Mystery Part 2